Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Introduction

-Within the single-excitation subspace, the irreversible decay dynamics of an unstable quantum system is effectively captured by the original Friedrichs model~\cite{Friedrichs1948}.
+Within the single-excitation subspace, the inevitable decay dynamics of an unstable quantum system is effectively captured by the original Friedrichs model~\cite{Friedrichs1948}.
 This minimal Hamiltonian framework describes a single discrete state coupled to a continuum, where the interaction transmutes the bound state into a resonance with a finite width.
-Over the past few decades, it has been significantly extended to incorporate more complex scenarios, including multiple discrete states~\cite{Ordonez2004,Courbage2007,Gadella2011,Lonigro2022} and multiple continua~\cite{Xiao2017,Xiao2025}.
-Owing to its versatility and analytical tractability, the Friedrichs model has found applications across a broad range of fields, encompassing quantum field theory~\cite{Araki1957}, equilibrium statistical mechanics~\cite{Bach2000}, quantum optics~\cite{Gadella2011}, and hadronic physics~\cite{Xiao2017,Xiao2025}.
+Over the past few decades, it has been significantly extended to incorporate more complex scenarios~\cite{Antoniou2003,Ordonez2004,Courbage2007,Gadella2011,Lonigro2022,Xiao2017,Xiao2025}, and has found applications across a broad range of fields, encompassing quantum field theory~\cite{Araki1957}, equilibrium statistical mechanics~\cite{Bach2000}, quantum optics~\cite{Gadella2011}, and hadronic physics~\cite{Xiao2017,Xiao2025}.
+For an $N$-level system coupled to a continuum with a lower energy bound, it is known that a BOC eigenenergy always exists below each discrete level outside the continuum, while an additional BOC eigenenergy may emerge from a discrete level inside the continuum~\cite{Miyamoto2005}.
+However, after eliminating the environmental degrees of freedom, the $N$-dimensional nonlinear equations governing these bound states are generally intractable except under weak coupling via perturbation theory or within a two-level model~\cite{Antoniou2003}.